giantswarm/docs/src/content/ui-api/management-api/credentials/index.md

 ## Further reading

 - [aws-admission-controller](https://github.com/giantswarm/aws-admission-controller/): Explore the source code of the component that does the defaulting of AWS credentials on cluster creation.
-- [azure-operator](https://github.com/giantswarm/azure-admission-controller/): Explore the source code of the component that takes care of the indirect refence of azure credentials on cluster creation.
+- [azure-operator](https://github.com/giantswarm/azure-admission-controller/): Explore the source code of the component that takes care of the indirect reference of Azure credentials on cluster creation.